buildingSMART/IDS-Audit-tool/README.md

         - [ ] perhaps just consider this a warning for user-defined property sets
         - [ ] warning or error as configuration (strict mode?)
   - [ ] Reserved prefix
-    - [ ] can the regex match any string starting with "PSet_".
+    - [ ] can the regex match any string starting with "Pset_".
       - [ ] we have a working solution to be included, but it may raise the technical complexity for implementers considerably
       - [ ] Perhaps one for the strict mode?
   - [ ] Measures